 - Less inconvenience. – None of your team members will have to set a 4 am alarm for daily meetings.

 With async meetings, your project manager in time zone A can start a meeting with your team of software devs in time zones C and D without requiring them to participate in real-time.
-Later, during their working hours, the devs can tune in and contribute, whether via message, voice note, or another means.
+Later, during their working hours, the devs can tune in and contribute, whether via message, voice note, or other means.

 If you want to incorporate async meetings into your team’s workflow, what should you keep in mind?